 Outreach

-Perimeter ISSYP 2022
+Perimeter ISSYP 2022 and 2023

 - Notes: all exercises.